 There are some questions the festival won’t answer, and Source will try to give it straight and balanced.
-Whatever you do this year, please remember this years respect campaign.
+Whatever you do this year, please remember the respect campaign.
 Look after yourself, each other, and Boomtown itself.

 The rest of them are just regular old questions I see being asked over and over.

 This FAQ was written in the weeks running up to Boomtown 2018, and answers questions mostly about arrival at the festival.
-You can find my latest coverage of Boomtown 2019 by clicking here.
+You can find the latest coverage of Boomtown 2019 by clicking here.